What are the differences between a complete vs incomplete spinal cord injury?

 Mistaking an Incomplete Spinal Cord Injury for a Complete One

 Immediately after a spinal cord injury, a process called spinal shock can occur.
 Spinal shock describes the complete loss of reflexes and movement below the level of spinal cord injury.

 It’s caused by biochemical processes that occur after an SCI and result in oxidation, reduced blood flow, swelling, inflammation, and cell deaths.

-When swelling exacerbates, blood flow in the spinal cord gets restricted, resulting in loss of reflexes.
+When swelling occurs, blood flow in the spinal cord gets restricted, resulting in loss of reflexes.

 Fortunately, spinal shock is a temporary condition that lasts anywhere between a few days to a few months.
 Reflexes can gradually start to return as swelling dies down and blood flow is restored.

-However, during spinal shock, many SCI patients mistake the temporary loss of motor control with complete spinal cord injuries,
+However, during spinal shock, many patients mistake the temporary loss of movement for that of complete spinal cord injuries.

 It’s only after spinal shock is over that patients discover their spinal cord injury isn’t as severe as it initially appeared.
 However, it is critical to seek immediate medical treatment after spinal cord injury to minimize swelling and reduce the chances of experiencing spinal shock.